msillano/tuyaDAEMON/tuyaDAEMON/README.md

 ### applications
 _tuyaDEAMON is a powerful [event processor](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor) with a rich framework for IoT, offering to the power user many ways to implement their own projects:_

-1. users can add new functionalities, i.e. new tasks, building more js SW only devices, to cover the sector of interest (see [_system](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system))
+1. users can add new functionalities, i.e. new tasks, building more js SW only devices, to cover the sector of interest (see [_system](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system), it adds, among other things, text-to-speech capabilities to tuyaDAEMON).
 2. users can add any not-Tuya hardware device, with a simple node-red interface flow (see [PM_detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), [433 MHz gateway](https://github.com/msillano/tuyaDAEMON/wiki/case-study:-433-MHz-weather-station))
-3. users can design and build new devices from existing ones, in OO style (see [OO devices](https://github.com/msillano/tuyaDAEMON/wiki/ver.-2.0--milestones#oo-devices) and [watering_sys](https://github.com/msillano/tuyaDAEMON/wiki/derived-device-'watering_sys':-case-study))
+3. users can design and build new devices derived from existing ones, in OO style (see [OO devices](https://github.com/msillano/tuyaDAEMON/wiki/ver.-2.0--milestones#oo-devices) and [watering_sys](https://github.com/msillano/tuyaDAEMON/wiki/derived-device-'watering_sys':-case-study))
-4. users can build inside tuyaDAEMON ['chains' (meta-programming)](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor#share-and-command-chains) using existing tasks to get the required event-driven behavior: test, delay, sequences, repetions and fork of tasks  are simple to implement (example: [system.beep_loop](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor#iteration)).
+4. users can build inside tuyaDAEMON ['chains' (meta-programming)](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor#share-and-command-chains) using existing tasks to get the required event-driven behavior: tests, delays, sequences, repetions and fork of tasks  are simple to implement in JSON  + js (example: [system.beep_loop](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor#iteration)).
 5. the entire tuyaDAEMON engine can be integrated into any larger user project using the favorite interface: node-red or MQTT or HTTP REST or database.

  _Any effort is made to make it modular, small, easy to modify, and [fully documented](https://github.com/msillano/tuyaDAEMON/wiki)._